LeDoesCS/Data-Driven-Carry/README.md

 The histogram shows that the observed difference (0.245) lies in the extreme tail of the permutation distribution, with only about 1% of the random permutations producing a difference as extreme.
 This confirms that the missingness in **golddiffat10** is significantly associated with kill counts, whereas a similar test for **position** showed no such dependency.

+# Hypothesis Testing

+Lets investigate one case more closely, we'll look at whether teams that secure more early kills tend to win.
+We performed a permutation test comparing **killsat10** (kills at the 10-minute mark) between winning and losing teams.

+**Null Hypothesis (H₀):**
+The average number of kills at 10 minutes is the same for winning teams and losing teams.

+**Alternative Hypothesis (H₁):**
+Winning teams have a higher average number of kills at 10 minutes than losing teams.

+**Test Statistic & Significance Level:**
+We use the **difference in mean killsat10** (winners minus losers) as our test statistic.

+**Results:**
+- **Observed difference in mean killsat10:** 0.12 (winners average about 0.12 more kills at 10 minutes than losers)
+- **p-value:** 0.0

+Because the p-value is well below 0.05, we have strong evidence against the null hypothesis.
+In other words, it is unlikely that this observed difference in early kills occurred by chance alone, suggesting that winning teams do indeed tend to secure more kills at 10 minutes.

+**Conclusion:**
+We fail to confirm that winners and losers have the same early kill counts; instead, the data support the claim that winning teams achieve a higher average killsat10.
+However, we cannot definitively prove this relationship holds true for every possible match scenario, our findings are based on statistical inference and subject to the limitations of our dataset.
+Identifying whether winners consistently secure more early kills can help validate the importance of early aggression and lane dominance in League of Legends.
+We see here that is not just random chance that winners tend to get more early kills, showing some correlation or association between early kills and match outcome.